 The D.Min. in Transformative Leadership offers experienced clergy and lay practitioners an opportunity to develop their leadership in concert with the historical values and traditions of Colgate Rochester Crozer Divinity School, as those values and traditions set forth visions for the future.
 In integrative and interdisciplinary courses, leaders have the opportunity to strengthen their biblical and theological grounding for their leadership; to reflect on their leadership with reference to solidarity with persons who are poor, oppressed and marginalized; and to explore critical social issues that are the contemporary versions of the historical social and religious movements of Rochester and Western New York: evangelical revival, abolition of slavery and racism, and women’s suffrage and equality.

-The Doctor of Ministry requires the satisfactory completion of nine courses.
-Of the nine courses, three are required (INT 701, 702, 703).
-Students are required to take two of the additional courses offered (INT 704, 705, 706, 707, 711).
-The other four courses to be completed are electives, one of which is fulfilled by the actual writing of the thesis.
+The Doctor of Ministry program requires the satisfactory completion of nine courses.
+Of these nine courses, three are required (INT 701, 702, 703.)
+D. Min students are required to take six (6) additional INT 700 level courses, one of which is fulfilled by the actual writing of the thesis.

 Each student will be assigned a faculty advisor upon admission to the program.
 By the beginning of the student's fifth course, the student must identify and confirm a faculty mentor, who will direct the student's remaining course work and thesis writing.